canelhasmateus/diamond/vault/HSTS.md

 It allows web servers, browsers and other complying user agents to automatically interact with some domains in a secure-only manner.

-A server implements HSTS policy by supplying headers over an [[ProtocolHTTP]]s connection, which specifies that future requests to that domain must be made via HTTPS for the agreed period.
+A server implements HSTS policy by supplying headers over an [[HTTP]]s connection, which specifies that future requests to that domain must be made via HTTPS for the agreed period.

 > Strict-Transport-Security: max-age=31536000.